axellaffite/yoda/readme.md

         inflate(context, R.layout.event, this)
     }

-    fun setEvent(event: Event) : EventCardView {
+    fun setEvent(event: Event) {
         this.event = event
-        title.text = event.title
-        return this
+        setText(event.title)
     }

+    fun setText(text: String) {
+        title.text = text
     }
+}
 ```

 #### Step 4 - Extends EventWrapper

-As you may have seen, the setEvents function takes to parameters, a `LifecycleCoroutineScope` and a list of EventWrapper.
+As you may have seen, the setEvents function takes two parameters, a `LifecycleCoroutineScope` and a list of EventWrapper.
-We will get into the first parameters later, for now, let's focus on the second one.
+We will get into the first parameter later, for now, let's focus on the second one.

 As it takes an EventWrapper, you must provide a class that extends this one.
 Two functions must be overriden as they are abstract.